mkourousia/azure.webapplication.challenge/README.md

 ### Infrastructure Provisioning

 The application's infrastructure consists of an Azure App Service for hosting the application, and Azure SQL server and database which the server connects to.
-These resources as describes as IaC under `infrastructure/core`.
+These resources are describes as IaC under `infrastructure/core`.
 The pipeline used to deploy these resources is `infrastructure-provisioning.yml` and consists of the following stages:

 - Terrafor Validate, where the terraform is initalized and the configuration is validated.
-- Terraform Apply, where after initializing terraform creates a plan and then applies it.
+- Terraform Apply, where after initializing, terraform creates a plan and then it applies it to create the resources on Azure.

 ### Web App Deployment

 Once the infrastructure is ready the pipeline `Deploy Web App`, `deploy-webapp.yml` has to be triggered in order to deploy the application on the server.
 This includes the following steps:

-- Dotnet build
+- Run `dotnet build` to build the project and create a package.
-- An artifact is published in the Azurep pipelines project.
+- The package is published as an artifact in the Azure pipeline's project.
-- The published artifact is pulled and deplluyed on the server.
+- The published artifact is pulled and deplluyed on the App Service.

 ### Disaster Recovery

 There is a DR proceedure configured for the case of a region failure in the cloud provider.

 Firstly, the database is configured to automatically start performing a failover to the secondary database grcefully 60 minutes after the primary is lost.
 Next, the pipeline, `disaster-recovery.yml` has to be triggered to deploy a new App Service in a new region.
 This pipeline is checking the resources under `infrestructure/dr`.
 Once the latter is completed successfully the `deploy-webapp.yml` pipeline will be automatically retriggered and deploly the application on the new App Service.
 Soon after that the application will be back up and running in a new region.